 After graduating from college in 1972 with a B.S. degree in Physics.
-I bought one of the first Apple II+ computers, loaded it up to the max, and began programming stock price data analysis algorithms in Pascal.
+I bought one of the first Apple II+ computers, loaded it up to the max, and began programming stock price data analysis algorithms.
 I've been at this research since then with stocks, options, commodities, futures, and currencies.

 During this period of research I founded and ran a successful real estate investment company, and a martial arts school, as well as having a 33 year career as a senior software engineer designing and writing complex web based business applications.

 In 2007, and in my 60s, I stumbled onto the FOREX foreign currency markets and was immediately struck with its characteristics that no other market could match.
 I immediately set out on not only a comprehensive study of this market, but also writing thousands and thousands of lines of computer programming simulation, analysis, and trading software applications.

 I made my first live FOREX trade on 02/20/12 at 07:39 am EST. I went short 1 mini 10k lot EURUSD at 1.3257 and covered at 1.3261 for a loss of $4.10 but ended the trading session up $15.40.
 However, by early April of 2013, after about 380 trades, that account was down to $690.65, a loss of $1,309.35 or 65%.
 The margin requirement at the time for the mini account was $655, leaving me with less than $35 in trading capital.
 The account, and me, were for all practical purposes: D.O.A.